AliMuhammadAslam/Deep-Learning-3D-Bounding-Box-Estimation/README.md

  deep features work together to improve the overall performance of 3D object estima tions.
-Despite certain drawbacks, like alignment at extreme orientations and less precise results in situations with a lot of chaos, the outcomes confirm the robustness, accuracy, and precision of our methodology
+Despite certain drawbacks, like alignment at extreme orientations and less precise results in situations with a lot of chaos, the outcomes confirm the robustness, accuracy, and precision of our methodology.